 Parcel Number 201021311

 Site Size (acre) 0.42

-2030 General Plan Downtown
+General Plan Land Use Downtown

-Current Zoning Downtown General
+Zoning Downtown General

-Rezoning or Change to Land Use Required?
-No

-Proposed Zoning N/A

-Proposed General Plan Land Use N/A

 Vacant or Non-Vacant Vacant

 Repeat Site?
 No

 Density or Proposed Density (units per acre) Unlimited

 Realistic/Net Units 86 lower, 1 moderate = 87 total

 Property Owner Interest in Residential Development?
 Yes

-The Control Towns of Americants Duringt is approach on this site, which includes a Francisco di una atria la citalia a critta O OZF afraf account flaca

 The Central Terrace Apartments Project is proposed on this site, which includes a 5-story podium style building with 2,375 sf of ground floor commercial.
 The project is 100 percent affordable with 86 restricted units and one manager's unit.
 The proposed density for this project is 207 dwelling units per acre.
 This is a vacant, unpaved lot currently used for parking.
-Project entitlements are anticipated for 2021, with development in 2022.
+Project entitlements were approved in 2021, with development anticipated in 2022.
 The site is located within 1⁄2 mile of the Oxnard Transit Center, which is a major transit stop (Gold Coast, April 2021) and is within the identified 2045 Regional Transportation Plan [RTP] as a High-Quality Transportation Corridor [HQTC].